tugee/cryptoChainAnalyzer/documentation/specification.md

 After compelting the initial version of the program, time permitting the aim is to implement some of the following ideas:

 - Users can save certain coins to their favourites/watchlist.
+- Database of Ethereum wallets which have created tokens that have turned out to be scams or otherwise manipulated.
 - Connecting to decentralized exchanges to automatically buy a token if the contract passes certain red flag checks
 - Collecting information on the price of a token and plotting the price as a time-series.
 (Using dextools api for example)
 - Implementing differentiated features for paying/non-paying customers.